Braeulias/Snake-Multiplayer/README.md

    node server.js
    ```
 4. **Access the Game:**
-   Open `http://localhost:3000` in a web browser.
+   Open `http://localhost:3000` in a web browser. | You can also change the server to your IP address and play with other on your Network

 ## Technologies Used